Part 61 vs Part 141: What’s the Difference?

 Title 14 contains the Federal Aviation Regulations, or FARs, which regulate all aviation activities in the United States.

-The FARs comprises parts, or sections, each regulating a certain aspect of aviation.
+The FARs comprise parts, or sections, each regulating a certain aspect of aviation.
 These include aircraft design, maintenance procedures, and of course, pilot training.

-Part 141 regulates pilot school certificates, along with pilot certification requirements for schools operating under this part.
+Part 141 sets the rules for pilot school certificates and the pilot training requirements for schools following this part.

-The FAA allows pilot schools to operate either under Part 61 or Part 141.
-Although offering the same quality of training, the two parts differ significantly in their style of flight instruction among other aspects.
+The FAA lets pilot schools operate under either Part 61 or Part 141.
+Both offer the same quality of training, but they differ a lot in their style of flight instruction and other details.

-On the surface, the minimum hours to obtain pilot licenses seem like the significant distinction between Part 61 and Part 141.
+On the surface, the minimum hours to obtain pilot licenses seem like a significant distinction between Part 61 and Part 141.
 However, that’s only one of many differences between the two.

 What distinguishes Part 61 from Part 141?